Pension vs 401(k)

 But are pensions better than a 401(k)?
 Is salt better than pepper?
 Or left better than right?
 It's hard to say which is better because they’re just different.
 Instead, it makes more sense to focus on their unique attributes and the role they can serve in a financial plan.
 A pension and 401(k) are both financial tools, but neither is an entire retirement plan.

 Pensions are a pretty hands-off, straightforward benefit.
 After putting in so many years of service, you’re rewarded with a pension in retirement.
 The company cuts you a monthly check for the rest of your life, or you can take a lump-sum payment upon retirement.
 Some programs even allow your spouse to continue receiving money after your death.
-And, unlike a 401(k), you often don't manage a pension in any way.
+And, unlike a 401(k), you don’t make contributions or manage a pension in any way.

 A pension provides level, steady income that you can depend on.
 In fact, many pensions are insured by the government (up to a certain amount), which means you’re protected if the company goes under or is acquired by someone else.